MichaelSafwatHanna/intern-botweet/README.md

   - `-s, --stats`
     Analyze tone of the tweet text and include it in the tweet.
   - `-y`
-    Bypasses the post tweet prompt.
+    Post the tweet without prompt.